 Legal Consultant, Trial Consultant, and Strategist

-Daniel has been a Trial Consultant to younger and less experienced American trial attorneys, has consulted with law school professors and appellate attorneys on the US Constitution, and has served as a Legal Strategist to individuals with various legal challenges.
+Daniel has been a trial consultant to younger and less experienced trial attorneys, has consulted with law school professors and appellate attorneys on the US Constitution, and has served as a legal strategist to individuals with various legal challenges.
 Here are a few examples of questions he has addressed:

 Public Interest Investigations

-Dan is nationally known for initiating and leading high-profile public interest investigations in numerous famous Civil Rights cases.
-These include: The Karen Silkwood Case in Oklahoma; The American Sanctuary Movement Case in Brownsville, Texas; the Greensboro Civil Rights Massacre in North Carolina; the First Degree Murder Defense of Tchula, Mississippi Mayor Eddie Carthan in The Deep Delta of Mississippi and The Iran-Contra Case which entailed investigations both throughout the United States and Latin America.
+Dan is nationally known for initiating and leading high-profile public interest investigations in numerous famous civil rights cases.
+These include: The Karen Silkwood Case in Oklahoma; The American Sanctuary Movement Case in Brownsville, Texas; the Greensboro Civil Rights Massacre in North Carolina; the First Degree Murder Defense of Tchula, Mississippi Mayor Eddie Carthan and the Iran-Contra Case which entailed investigations both throughout the United States and Latin America.

-Dan has over forty-four years of experience working with and directing Licensed Professional Investigators in first-degree murder cases, Federal Civil Rights conspiracies, corporate violations of Civil Rights, racially and religiously motivated hate crimes and many other forms of private and public criminal activity.
-He is professionally capable of planning and overseeing the professional investigative phase of significant cases.
+Dan has over forty-four years of experience working with and directing licensed professional investigators in first-degree murder cases, federal civil rights conspiracies, corporate violations of civil rights, racially and religiously motivated hate crimes and many other forms of private and public criminal activity.

-For more than forty-four years, Dan Sheehan has been one of America's preeminent Trial Attorneys, having served as Chief Trial Counsel in cases in 26 States.
+For more than forty-four years, Dan has been one of America's preeminent trial attorneys, having served as chief trial counsel in cases in 26 States.
 During that time he has supervised and conducted the civil discovery phase of numerous cases.
 He is particularly experienced at:

 - Integrating private professional field investigative data with document demands from public and corporate defendants